diku-dk/futhark/tools/memory-block-merging/README.md

 # Memory block merging benchmarking

-Default limits: To make the full benchmarking finish reasonably fast, runs are set to time out after 60 seconds by default.
-Change this by setting the environment variable `FUTHARK_BENCH_MEMORY_BLOCK_MERGING_TIMEOUT` to a number of seconds, or 0 if there should be no limit.
-Runs below 1 millisecond are always ignored.

 First run `./gather-data.sh OUT_DIRECTORY` to run all the futhark-benchmark programs multiple times with different settings.
+**WARNING**: This takes a long time, since it runs the entire benchmark suite with 4 different configurations.
+Run `./gather-data.sh OUT_DIRECTORY TIMEOUT_SECS` to specify a timeout for every dataset run.

 Then run `./merge-data.py OUT_DIRECTORY` to gather all results in one cleaned-up JSON file named `full.json` (is quick).
+Runs below 1 millisecond are always ignored (this should maybe be higher).

 At this point you can run `./summarize.py OUT_DIRECTORY` to get a pretty-printed summary of the results in the full JSON file, and you can